sagemathinc/cocalc-doc/source/upgrades.rst

 Disk space
 ==========

-Disk space is the number of GB total used by your project's files.
+Disk space is the total size of your project's files.
 Snapshots and file edit history are included at no additional charge.
-Each project receives at least 3G of storage space.
-The maximum for typical CoCalc projects is 15GB of disk space.
-For even larger disk storage requirements, `dedicated disks <https://cocalc.com/store/dedicated?type=disk>`_ are available
+Each project receives at least 3 GB of storage space.
+The maximum for typical CoCalc projects is 15 GB of disk space.
+For even larger disk storage requirements, :doc:`compute_server` are available.

 .. _upg_ram: